smart-on-fhir/smart-health-links/docs/user-stories.md

 patient-facing care management apps.

 * Display link as QR code.
 Alice can present this QR to others.
-For eample she might display it to a school nurse as part of an on-site registration process.
+For example she might display it to a school nurse as part of an on-site registration process.

 * Open link in health app.
 Alice can open this link in her personal health app to import her historical vaccine records.
-Her app will prompt her for the passcode and then will automatically retrieve the set of vacccine records and recommendations.
+Her app will prompt her for the passcode and then will automatically retrieve the set of vaccine records and recommendations.
 The app can periodically re-fetch the link to look for updates.

-### Additional use cases for the "Powerful Portals" pattern
+### Additional use cases for "Powerful Portals"

 * Lab results from a pharmacy portal
 * Clinical history from a provider portal